ayyucedemirbas/ayyucedemirbas/README.md

-### Hi there 👋
+### Hi there! 👋
 ✨

-My name is Ayyuce and I'm a machine learning engineer with a passion for solving real-world problems.
-I hold a bachelor's degree in computer engineering and am planning to pursue a Ph.D. in machine learning in the near future.
-I have experience in building and deploying machine learning models for a variety of applications.
-In my free time, I enjoy staying up-to-date on the latest research and techniques in the field, and I'm always looking for new challenges to tackle.
+My name is Ayyuce, and I'm a machine learning engineer with a strong focus on vision transformers and medical images.
+Currently, I'm actively working on leveraging vision transformers for medical image analysis, aiming to contribute to the field by solving real-world problems.
+I hold a bachelor's degree in computer engineering and have a deep passion for machine learning.
+In the near future, I plan to pursue a Ph.D. in machine learning to further expand my knowledge and expertise.

+I have extensive experience in building and deploying machine learning models for various applications.
+I am particularly interested in staying up-to-date with the latest research and techniques in the field.
+As a dedicated learner, I consistently seek out new challenges to tackle and explore innovative approaches.

+👯 **Awards:**

+- Google Developer Expert in Machine Learning

+- Microsoft Turkey Women Leaders of Technology

+- Google Developer Scholarship

-👯 **Awards**: Microsoft Turkey Women Leaders of Technology, Google Developer Scholarship, Google Get Ahead Program Attendee (Ranked 16 in the Code Jam competition)
+- Google Get Ahead Program Attendee (Ranked 16 in the Code Jam competition)

-🔭 **Research Publications**:
+🔭 **Research Publications:**

-Comparing Tensor Processing Unit and CPU Performance for Image Classification, Journal of Computer Science and Technologies, 2020.
+- Comparing Tensor Processing Unit and CPU Performance for Image Classification, Journal of Computer Science and Technologies, 2020.
 Investigated performances of Google Coral USB Accelerator and CPU for deep learning works.

-The Correlation Between Education Levels and COVID-19 Vaccination in Turkey https://doi.org/10.5061/dryad.6m905qg0s
+- The Correlation Between Education Levels and COVID-19 Vaccination in Turkey, expected publication in a journal (DOI: https://doi.org/10.5061/dryad.6m905qg0s)

-Generation of Synthetic Lung Cancer Histopathological Images using Generative Adversarial Networks, PyTorch Developer Day 2021
+- Generation of Synthetic Lung Cancer Histopathological Images using Generative Adversarial Networks, PyTorch Developer Day 2021

-Generating Street Images with Bayesian Convolutional GAN http://doi.org/10.13140/RG.2.2.26809.90723
+- Generating Street Images with Bayesian Convolutional GAN (DOI: http://doi.org/10.13140/RG.2.2.26809.90723)

+- A research paper on vision transformers for medical image analysis, expected publication in a journal (2023)

 ORCID: 0000-0002-6731-9345